backupbrew/switchbrew/Filesystem services.md

 Permissions aren't checked until the specified save is successfully found.

+Only one process can mount a given savedata at any given time (this includes systemsavedata).

 ## MountSystemSaveData

 Takes an input u8 and a 0x40-byte Save-struct entry.
 Web-applet only